softwareguru/dataday/content/sessions/2022mty/a03-what-can.md

 ---
 id: a03
-title: "What can Monterrey City do with Data Science?
-A walkthrough of DSaPP success cases"
+title: "Data Science and Public Policy: Case studies and what can Monterrey do?"
 url: "sessions/2022mty/what-can-monterrey-city-do-with-data-science"
 time_start: 2022-12-01 09:00:00 -0600 CST
 time_end:   2022-12-01 09:30:00 -0600 CST
 speakers:
- - Dr Kit Rodolfa
+ - Kit Rodolfa
 day: a
 timeslot: 1
 room: 204